cpeter/php-qkeylm-email-notification/README.md

-# CMS Version Checker
+# Qkeylm Email Notifier

 [![Build Status](https://travis-ci.org/cpeter/php-qkeylm-email-notification.svg?branch=master)](https://travis-ci.org/cpeter/php-qkeylm-email-notification)
 [![Latest Stable Version](https://poser.pugx.org/cpeter/php-qkeylm-email-notification/v/stable.svg)](https://packagist.org/packages/cpeter/php-qkeylm-email-notification)
 [![Total Downloads](https://poser.pugx.org/cpeter/php-qkeylm-email-notification/downloads.svg)](https://packagist.org/packages/cpeter/php-qkeylm-email-notification)
 [![License](https://poser.pugx.org/cpeter/php-qkeylm-email-notification/license.svg)](https://packagist.org/packages/cpeter/php-qkeylm-email-notification)

-Keep track of new releases for different products ...
+Qkeylm is a portal for child cares.
+Unfortunately they don't offer email notifications for their daily journals.
+This script will fetch the data directly from the website and send out via email.
+Since the images are protected as well the script will download and attach these ones.

 ## Installation

-CMS Version Checker can be installed with [Composer](http://getcomposer.org) by adding it as a dependency to your project's composer.json file.
+Qkeylm Email Notifier can be installed with [Composer](http://getcomposer.org) by adding it as a dependency to your project's composer.json file.

 ```json